 Great CX is about a brand delivering on its brand promise consistently over time, across all channels.
-Successful businesses have a clear brand promise—it is part of their DNA.
+Successful businesses have a clear brand promise: It is part of their DNA.
 Employees and customers know what to expect and can see a consistent thread across all channels.

 Over-delivery against a brand promise can create value and an opportunity to take a brand into exciting new places.
 Inconsistent delivery, however, destroys value, and at a far quicker pace.

-CX leaders truly care about the emotional wellbeing of their people and create an environment where employees can see the contribution they make to customers and its importance.
+CX leaders truly care about the emotional well-being of their people, and create an environment where employees can see the contribution they make to customers and its importance.

 Crucially, CX leaders also listen to employees in a way other companies don’t.
-Front-line staff have the ability to understand customer experiences in a way that many decision makers across the company simply can’t.
+Front-line staff have the ability to understand customer experiences in a way that many decision-makers across the company simply can’t.
 They are a brand’s natural interface with customers and, if harnessed in the right manner, one of the most effective tools in a CX arsenal.
-We call this type of listening “Voice of Employee”: the practice of purposefully soliciting feedback from colleagues about the customer experience.
-A recent study by CustomerThink confirms that Voice of Employee feedback provides some of the most actionable insights in improving the customer experience.
-Inviting employees in as co-creators of the customer experience inspires higher levels of creativity and investment in both customer relationships and a brand’s success, driving both improved employee engagement and enhanced customer experiences.
+We call this type of listening “Voice of Employee”— the practice of purposefully soliciting feedback from colleagues about the customer experience.

 To meet this trend, brands are trying to develop more complex customer segmentations, sub-dividing existing segmentations to drill down deeper and deeper into the specific needs of customers.
 The pinnacle is perhaps those businesses that combine data and analysis to produce “segments of one.”
 This enables brands to understand expectations of individual customers and where appropriate, deliver a truly bespoke customer experience.

 Note that for customers, it is the personalisation of the experience that is important — personalisation is not just about marketing.
 Also, brands don’t need loads of customer data to deliver a personalised service.

-Combining qualitative and quantitative data enhances insight
+4. Combining qualitative and quantitative data

-Qualitative data, such as text analytics and free-form customer comments, often unlock another level of insight, where CX professionals can understand the real reason why an experience was good or bad.
+Qualitative data, such as text analytics and free-form customer comments, often unlocks another level of insight, where CX professionals can understand the real reason why an experience was good or bad.
 The best businesses at the moment are successfully marrying quantitative data with qualitative data and truly enlightening the CX experience.